 If you answered “yes” to any of these questions, consider grabbing a copy of the Rough Guide China.

 • Pros: Extensive language guide and a bank of information that is more detailed than any other guide on the market.
+It also includes top experiences in China, offering a curated selection of must-see attractions and unique activities.

 #5 Frommer’s China